MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

     :linenos:
     :caption: verification/tutorial_reentrant_channel/input/data.layers

-:varlink:`pkg/layers` consists of in-line calculations which separate water masses into specified layers, either by temperature, salinity, or density.
+:varlink:`pkg/layers` consists of online calculations which separate water masses into

+specified layers, either by temperature, salinity, or density.
 Note that parameters here include an array index of 1; it is possible to diagnose layers in both temperature and salinity simultaneously, for example, in which case one would add a second set of parameters with array index 2.
 Even though :varlink:`layers_maxNum` is set to 1